sephiroth2029/concurrency-a2/README.md

 This assignment focuses on distributed systems.
 It comprises 3 parts:
 1. [Vector clocks][1].
 In this part, an implementation of the vector clocks algorithm was constructed.
 The distributed architecture was designed using microservices, which communicate through Netflix's [Eureka][2] server.
 2. [Byzantine generals][30].
 In this part, the probabilistic solution for the problem was implemented.
 Again, the generals are represented as microservices.
-3. Chaos Monkey.
-Finally, Netflix' testing framework was explored, as a first approach to test the final project.
+3. [Chaos testing and improvement of microservices][37].
+In this part, several tools from Netflix were explored and implemented as a first approach to perform evaluations on the final project.

 ### **Problems**
 In this section, the problems, their solutions and the results obtained are described in greater detail.